Become a Volunteer

 Host an ArtPrize Artist!

-Each year, ArtPrize helps match out-of-town Artists with volunteers offering free temporary housing.
-Many previous award winners—including Beili Liu, Mia Tavonatti, Adonna Khare, Young Kim, and Anila Quayyum—were all hosted by people just like you.
+Each year ArtPrize helps match out-of-town artists with volunteers offering free temporary housing.
+Many previous award winners—including Stacey Kirby, Beili Liu, Mia Tavonatti, Adonna Khare, Young Kim, and Anila Quayyum—were all hosted by volunteers.

 Tips for Hosting an Artist